andrey-minaev/Academic_site/content/authors/admin/_index.md

 ---
 authors:
 - admin
 bio: I am a PhD Candidate in the Department of Economics at University of North Carolina at Chapel Hill.
-My research area is Industrial Organization with focus to consumer search and market power.
-My studies examine how different rankings can affect the consumers’ search process and, in turn, firms’ market power.
+My research area is Industrial Organization, mainly big tech industry, with focus to market power, platforms and consumer search.
 I am on the job market in 2020-2021 and will be available for interviews at the 2021 ASSA meetings in Chicago, US.

 education:
   courses: